thersites-ac/hippokleides-glory-horse/trimmer-lambda/README.md

 # trimmer-lambda

-Unless you're the me, this will fail:
+Unless you're me, this will fail:

 Install the AWS SAM CLI and do